Naatukoru Nallaval: Production

 The film was produced by R. Subbaiah under the banner Majestic Pictures and was directed by Dasaratha Ramaiah.
 Acharya Athreya wrote the story while the screenplay and dialogues were written by Iraniyal Ravi.
 R. N. Pillai handled the cinematography.
 Art direction was done by M. Varadhan.
 P. Jayaraman was in charge of choreography.
 Still photography was done by M. S. Gnanam.

 Soundtrack

 The music for the film was composed by Master Venu, while the lyrics were penned by M. K. Athmanathan.
-Playback singers are Seergazhi Govindarajan, Ghantasala, A. L. Raghavan, P. B. Srinivas, T. K. Kumaresan, M. S. Rajeswari, P. Susheela, L. R. Eswari and Renuka.